empowerID/empowernow_docs/docs/marketing_plan_prompt.md

 ---

-If you want, I can immediately **draft the six Product Brief skeletons** (IdP, PDP, CRUD Service, Data Collector, ARIA Shield, ARIA MCP Gateway) plus **one Persona Journey Brief** for each, so your generator can produce the first pass of pages right away.
+If you want, I can immediately **draft the six Product Brief skeletons** (IdP, PDP, Orchestration Service, Data Collector, ARIA Shield, ARIA MCP Gateway) plus **one Persona Journey Brief** for each, so your generator can produce the first pass of pages right away.